Ingress Sidecar TLS Termination

 Now that the httpbin server is deployed and configured, bring up two clients to test the end to end connectivity from both inside and outside of the mesh:

-1. An internal client (sleep) in the same namespace (test) as the httpbin service, with sidecar injected.
+1. An internal client (curl) in the same namespace (test) as the httpbin service, with sidecar injected.

-2. An external client (sleep) in the default namespace (i.e., outside of the service mesh).
+2. An external client (curl) in the default namespace (i.e., outside of the service mesh).

 Run the following commands to verify that everything is up and running, and configured correctly.